mtth/rest-iterable/README.md

   + `limit` {Number}
   + `offset` {Number}
   + `params` {Object} Passed from `reset`.
-  + `cb(err, elems)` {Function} If the list of elems returned is shorter than the total amount of elems asked for, the resource will be considered exhausted.
+  + `cb(err, elems)` {Function} If the list of elements returned is shorter than the total amount of elements asked for, the resource will be considered exhausted.

 Note that `sieste` doesn't make any assumptions on how your underlying resource is served and will simply take care of calling this method appropriately